 Spend a day wandering in NYC

-Visit the Statue of Liberty, Times Square, Central Park and the Twin Towers Memorial.
-I actually did all of these in one day last time I visited.
+Visit the Statue of Liberty, Times Square, Central Park, and the Twin Towers Memorial.
+I actually did all of these in one day the last time I visited.
 Yes, that is a lot of walking but it is doable.
 And, it’s amazing!
-My favorite parts of NYC – busy streets, hearing different languages everywhere you go and NY-style pizza.
+My favorite parts of NYC – the busy streets of Lower Manhattan, hearing different languages everywhere you go, and NY-style pizza.
 It almost doesn’t feel like you are in the US, so you must go.
+When you are there, spend at least a day shopping in some of the most famous shopping areas in the US!

 Get lost among giant sequoia trees in the Redwood National Park, California

 Travel to Northern California’s stunning Redwood National Park and see the tallest trees in the world.
-Visitors can feel small as they stroll in the shadows of these enormous trees and explore rocky undeveloped beaches, fern studded canyons, open prairie and oak woodlands.
+You will feel like a tiny fairy (or gnome) as you stroll in the shadows of these enormous trees and explore rocky undeveloped beaches, fern-studded canyons, open prairie, and oak woodlands.

 See “the Heads” in Mount Rushmore, South Dakota

-South Dakota is home the Badlands and the Needles of the Black Hills, but nothing “stands out” quite like Mount Rushmore National Memorial.
+South Dakota is home to the Badlands and the Needles of the Black Hills, but nothing “stands out” quite like Mount Rushmore National Memorial.
 This project was created as a way to attract tourists to the state and, it worked!
 Mount Rushmore is now visited by nearly 3 million people annually!
+And yes, I hope you can see how excited I was in the photo above!

 Bike across the Golden Gate Bridge and see Alcatraz in San Francisco, California